repap/code-challenge/README.md

 To build the REST API I choosed express.
 I know, that there are other frameworks which might be much more suited for this challenge but I never worked with those.

 ## Application Structure
-Each end point makes got its own directory containing a router and a controller.
+Each end point makes its own directory containing a router and a controller.

 The router takes care about the url and the used controller.